Our replica of the famous motor show showcases the "cars of the future" in true Revival style

 The family’s dogs are not the only canine creatures to have enjoyed the Estate.
 In the twentieth-century, King Edward VII brought his little Norfolk Terrier called Caesar to Goodwood.
 Caesar accompanied the King wherever he went, and so when the King came to Goodwood for the horseracing, Caesar came too.
 It is said that Caesar would sleep beside the King in his own little chair, and so it may be that he slept in the King’s Bedroom at Goodwood, curled up on one of the chairs that remains in the Collection today!

-So, when Lito and Winston exercise their vocal cords in Goodwood House today, they are keeping alive Goodwood’s canine spirit, which has been at the heart of the Estate for over 300 years!
+So, when The Duke of Richmond's dogs exercise their vocal chords in Goodwood House today, they are keeping alive Goodwood’s canine spirit, which has been at the heart of the Estate for over 300 years.

 The Collection